ftlabs/fastclick/README.md

 For IE10, you can use `-ms-touch-action: none` to disable double-tap-to-zoom on certain elements (like links and buttons) as described in [this MSDN blog post](http://blogs.msdn.com/b/askie/archive/2013/01/06/how-to-implement-the-ms-touch-action-none-property-to-disable-double-tap-zoom-on-touch-devices.aspx).

-You'll then have no tap delay on those elements, without needing FastClick.

 ## Usage ##

 Include fastclick.js in your JavaScript bundle or add it to your HTML page like this: